danpush/t-rex-game-bot/README.md

 When I had started this project I thought this would be at least 200 lines of code, yet here I am hitting 6 figure scores where the bot itself is just 10 lines of code.
 Obviously I have to simulate the key inputs, and that's what takes up the other 50 lines.

 I've been able to make it so short by finding a formula to calculate how far away I need to jump before an obstacle.
-I found this by just straight up playing the game and logging the exact speed of the T-rex and the distance away from the obsticle at the time of jumping, putting this into graphing software you could see a clear correlation between the speed of the T-Rex and the distance from the next obsticle (at the time of jumping).
-Distance would always be 25 * speed.
+I found this by just playing the game and logging the exact speed of the T-rex and various other variables that the game uses.
+Putting this into any graphing software you could see a clear correlation between the speed of the T-Rex and the distance from the next obsticle (at the time of jumping).
+Distance would always be around 20 * speed.
 From there all that was left to do was type it up!

-Update: They updated the game a little some time in 2019, which makes this game fullscreen, and distance is now 20 * speed.

 ![HighScore](https://i.imgur.com/uAlZzuq.png)